Business as usual for EU and Russia, despite Navalny

 "It seems that the grandpa in the bunker [Putin] is so afraid of everything that they demonstratively ripped apart the code of criminal procedure and threw it in the trash," he said, while calling on his supporters to hold street protests.

-The Russian mission to the EU, which has lobbied for Borrell's visit to Moscow in February, declined to comment.
+The Russian mission to the EU, which has lobbied for Borrell's visit to Moscow, declined to comment.

 But Russian foreign minister Sergei Lavrov, who Borrell is to meet on 4 and 5 February, mocked Western concern by pointing to the storming of the US Capitol by a far-right mob on 6 January.

-EU and US statements on Navalny were meant to "divert attention" from the Western crisis, he said.
+EU statements on Navalny were meant to "divert attention" from the US crisis, he said.

 "We can see how they have jumped at yesterday's news about Navalny's return to Russia, and we can see how gladly the comments, which replicate one another, are being made," Lavrov said.